rafalcode/c_utilities/README.md

 * a plink-alike stats reader
 * ran into issue of hashing on chr/pos strings, which is fine for
 * plink must be

+# srtfix and vttgo3
+And similar sound file are for YT downloaded autosubs (not manual subs) srtfix (a delay program) actually interprets the timings .. not so sophicated mind you ebause they are all the same format in YT VTT so not strtok enecessary. vttgo also very simplistic, again the lines are highly regular so you can rey on indices.
+Note no special requirements for Cyrillic, this must be UTF-8 at work behind the scenes.